macorlett/macorlett.github.io/index.md

 have been for the last 2 years as a web designer and lead illustrator.
 During my time there I've taken on various projects for a number of clients including RaboDirect, Spark, Raygun.io and STQRY.

-I plan to using this website as my ever evloving portfolio and place to share any future projects I endver to take on during my free time.
+I plan to using this website as my ever evolving portfolio and place to share any future projects I endeavor to take on during my free time.
 So if you are interested in what I'm doing feel free to check me out on <a href="https://twitter.com/macorlett" target="_blank">Twitter</a> or <a href="https://dribbble.com/macorlett" target="_blank">Dribbble</a> :)